bparanj/crystal/programming/rails/reading-guidelines.md

 265. Model software additions along the lines of similar entities (classes, functions, modules).
 Among similar existing entities, pick one with an unusual name to simplify textual searches in the base source code.
 266. Automatically generated files often start with a comment indicating the fact.
-267. Any attempt to precisely analyze code will typically branch into numerous other classes, files, and modules and quickly overwhelm you; therefore, actively try to limit the extent of code you have to understand to the absolutely necessary minimum.
+267. Any attempt to precisely analyze code will  branch into numerous other classes, files, and modules and quickly overwhelm you; therefore, actively try to limit the extent of code you have to understand to the absolutely necessary minimum.
 268. Employ a breadth-first search strategy, attacking code-reading problems from multiple sides until one of them gives way.